rfo909/CFT/doc/Doc.md

 edit (DataFile)
 ```

-The expressions should return single Dir or File objects, not lists.
-If they return a string,
+The expressions should return single Dir or File objects.
-that is used as any other path expression.

 ## Use "lastResult"